TinaYTZ/TwitterAnalysis/README.md

 # TwitterAnalysis
+Apply Twitter application and get Oauth authentication to access the Twitter Public Streaming API.
+Click Get OAuth Signature
+Catch status from public stream
+Open a terminal and run the cURL command.
+Save the data into a json file.
+Wait 15 mins, and end the collecting process. cURL command will only be valid for a few minutes.
+If it’s not valid,get OAuth Signature once more.
 Please run: data_processing.py firist
 Raw data sholud be named as twitterstream.json
 Also put it with python file together